lyuwenyu/lyuwenyu/README.md

 👋 Hi there

-> I am a Senior R&D Engineer at Baidu Inc. which I joined in Feb.
-2021.
+> I am a Senior R&D Engineer at Baidu Inc. which I joined in 2021.
 My work covers a wide range of topics in <ins>computer vision</ins> and <ins>multimodal large language model</ins>.
 >
 > My works on visual object detection include `RTDETR, RTDETRv2, PP-YOLOE, PP-YOLOE+, PP-YOLOE-SOD, PP-PicoDet and PP-YOLOv2`.
 The best known project, *RTDETR*, has been integrated by `huggingface/transformers` and `ultralytics/ultralytics` repositories.
 I also have some works on multimodal large language model including `PP-InsCapTagger, PP-InfinityDocData and PP-DocBee(2B)` for data analysis, data generation, and document understanding.
 I am a contributor of several prestigious communities, incuding `PaddlePaddle and pytorch`.
 My publications have over `1,400` citations (as of Dec.
 2024).
 >